-Unexpected Load: AS350B3 Under Slung Load (USL) / External Cargo Accident in Norway
+Unexpected Load: AS350B3 Under Slung Load (USL) / HESLO Accident in Norway

-The - the Statens Havarikommisjon for Transport [SHT] in Norwegian) has issued its final report on a helicopter accident that occurred near Toms, in Norway on 20 July 2016.
-It involved Airbus Helicopters AS350B3 LN-OSN of HeliScan that was supporting powerline construction by Consorzio Italia 2000 for power utility Statnett.
+The Accident Investigation Board Norway (AIBN – the Statens Havarikommisjon for Transport [SHT] in Norwegian) has issued its final report on a helicopter accident that occurred in Troms, Norway on 20 July 2016.
+It involved Airbus Helicopters AS350B3 LN-OSN of HeliScan that was supporting powerline construction by Consorzio Italia 2000 for power utility Statnett with Helicopter External Sling Load Operations (HESLO).
 The AIBN report that:

 During a landing to load off [three] personnel, an external load was attached to the helicopter by longline without the commander being aware of it.